 Don't pay for what you can do for free

-Southwick says the BBB warns consumers about giving out personal information, including credit card numbers, to unknown
+Southwick says the BBB warns consumers about giving out personal information, including credit card numbers, to unknown telemarketers.

-with mounting debts, a caller claiming they can lower interest rates or erase debts seems like an answer to their prayers," Southwick says.
+"For a lot of consumers who are dealing with mounting debts, a caller claiming they can lower interest rates or erase debts seems like an answer to their prayers," Southwick says.